Alexandra Beukes

-Alexandra Jennifer Beukes is a South African politician who has been a Member of Parliament in the National Assembly since 12 June 2019.
+Alexandra Jennifer Beukes is a South African politician who served as a Member of Parliament in the National Assembly from June 2019 until May 2024.
 Prior to serving in the National Assembly, she was a Member of the Northern Cape Provincial Legislature and the mayor of the Khâi-Ma Local Municipality.
 Beukes is a member of the African National Congress.

 Political career

 Beukes is a member of the African National Congress.
 Prior to her election to the Northern Cape Provincial Legislature, Beukes served as the mayor of the Khâi-Ma Local Municipality.
 She was elected to the provincial legislature in the April 2009 provincial election.
 Beukes was re-elected as an MPL in May 2014.

 On 10 May 2017, premier Sylvia Lucas appointed Beukes as the Member of the Executive Council (MEC) for Transport, Safety and Liaison, succeeding Pauline Williams.
 She was sworn in as an MEC the next day.
 Due to disapproval from the ANC, Lucas rescinded her decision on 1 June 2017.